since1968/stat-blocks/homebrewery/src/kensei-feature-variants.markdown

 **Deft Strike**.
 When you hit a target with a kensei weapon, you can spend 1 ki point to cause the weapon to deal extra damage to the target equal to your Martial Arts die.
 You can use this feature only once on each of your turns.

-**Guided Strike**. _(Enhances One with the Blade).
+_**Precise Strike**._ _(Enhances One with the Blade).
 When you make a melee attack with a Kensei weapon, you can spend 1 ki point to attack with advantage.
 You can use this feature only once on each of your turns._

 ### Sharpen the Blade